ra559/cis106/_labs/lab2.md

 > In the terminal you can use these command: <br> `sudo apt install flameshot vlc deluge geany tilix -y`<br>

-7. Using the terminal install the following applications: gcc make perl nemo git python3-pip gnome-tweaks curl snapd flatpak gnome-software-plugin-flatpak gnome-software-plugin-snap wget tree  htop net-tools vim neofetch caffeine samba smbclient cifs-utils.
+4. Using the terminal install the following applications: gcc make perl nemo git python3-pip gnome-tweaks curl snapd flatpak gnome-software-plugin-flatpak gnome-software-plugin-snap wget tree  htop net-tools vim neofetch caffeine samba smbclient cifs-utils.
 You can use the following commands:

   * `sudo apt install gcc make perl nemo git python3-pip -y`
   * `sudo apt install curl wget tree  htop net-tools vim -y`
   * `sudo apt install neofetch caffeine samba smbclient gnome-tweaks -y`
+  * `sudo apt install snapd flatpak gnome-software-plugin-flatpak gnome-software-plugin-snap  -y`
   * `sudo apt install ubuntu-restricted-extras ubuntu-restricted-addons -y`
-  * `sudo apt install snapd flatpak gnome-software-plugin-flatpak gnome-software-plugin-snap  -y`

-8. Replace the default screenshot tool with flameshot.
+5. Replace the default screenshot tool with flameshot.

-10. Setup git and download your repository to your Ubuntu machine.
+### Setup Git and download your repository to your Ubuntu machine.
-  * Sign in to your github account.
+1. Sign in to your Github account.
-  * Open a terminal and run the following commands:
+2. Open a terminal and run the following commands:
-    * Set your username: <br> `git config --global user.name 'your username here'` <br>
+3. Set your username: <br> `git config --global user.name 'your username here'` <br>
-    * Set your email address: <br> `git config --global user.email 'your email here'` <br>
+4. Set your email address: <br> `git config --global user.email 'your email here'` <br>
-    * Setup SSH authentication
+5. Setup SSH authentication
-      * Generate an ssh key: <br> `ssh-keygen -t ed25519 -C "your_email@example.com"` <br> This creates a new SSH key, using the provided email as a label.
+6. Generate an ssh key: <br> `ssh-keygen -t ed25519 -C "your_email@example.com"` <br> This creates a new SSH key, using the provided email as a label.
 When you're prompted to:<br> `"Enter a file in which to save the key,"` <br>press Enter.
 This accepts the default file location.
 At the prompt, to type a secure passphrase, press enter for no passphrase.
 If you want to use a passphrase, go ahead as it provides an extra layer of security.
 However, for this course you do  not need to add a passphase.
-      * Use the following command to see your public ssh key: <br> `cat ~/.ssh/id_ed25519.pub` <br> copy the entire output of this command to the clipboard.
+7. Use the following command to see your public ssh key: <br> `cat ~/.ssh/id_ed25519.pub` <br> copy the entire output of this command to the clipboard.
-      * In your github page, go to `settings` > `SSH and GPG Keys` Here add your ssh key that you copied to the clipboard in the step prior.
+8. In your github page, go to `settings` > `SSH and GPG Keys` Here add your ssh key that you copied to the clipboard in the step prior.
 Type `yes` (the whole word) and press enter and you are done
-      * Test you ssh connection by using this command: <br>`ssh -T git@github.com`<br>
+9. Test you ssh connection by using this command: <br>`ssh -T git@github.com`<br>
-    * Clone your github repository.
+10. Clone your github repository.
 Use these commands: <br>`cd; git clone git@github.com:yourGithub-User-Name-Here/your-Repository-Name-Here`<br>
-    * Open a file manager and go to the repository you cloned (the folder) and organize the files as I do in the video.
+11. Open a file manager and go to the repository you cloned (the folder) and organize the files as I do in the video.
-    * Open VS Code and open your repository folder.
+12. Open VS Code and open your repository folder.
-    * Open a terminal in VS Code and run the following commands: <br>`git add .; git commit -m "Files organized"; git push`<br>
+13. Open a terminal in VS Code and run the following commands: <br>`git add .; git commit -m "Files organized"; git push`<br>
-* Open your github repository and your web browser and noticed how the files are now organized as they are in your computer.
+14. Open your github repository and your web browser and noticed how the files are now organized as they are in your computer.

 <hr>